harshsinghvi/todo-app/README.md

-# TODO APP with React, node, mongo
+# TODO APP with React, Node, Express, mongodb and Redux

 ## Usage: